 You have probably heard someone say “I have TMJ.”
 What he or she really means is that they are suffering from a TMJ disorder.
 Your temporomandibular joints, called TMJ, make opening and closing your mouth possible.
-Your TMJ are located on either side of your skull and work as a team when you chew, speak or swallow.
+Your TMJ is on both sides of your skull and work as a team when you chew, speak or swallow.

 They include the jawbone as well as the muscles and ligaments attached.
 Your TMJ also controls your lower jaw- also known as your mandible- as it moves forward, backward and side to side.

 Each TMJ has a disc of cartilage between the ball and socket of the joint.
 The disc supports the load while enabling the jaw to open wide and rotate or glide.
 Any problem that prevents this complicated system of muscles, ligaments, discs and bones from working properly can be called a TMJ disorder.
 Dentists like Dr. Glen Wainwright of Austin Dental Care in Austin, TX can diagnose and treat this problem to alleviate the discomfort and stop the progression of dental issues that TMJ disorders can bring on.

 - Alignment of jaw and teeth

 - Teeth grinding due to stress

 A dentist must diagnose the issue before treatment can begin.
 A typical dental examination includes checking the joints and muscles of the jaw for tenderness, clicking, popping or difficulty of motion.

 Depending on the severity of the diagnosis, Dr. Wainwright may refer you to a physician or a dental specialist for more advanced treatment.

 How is TMJ Treated?